Adjunct Lecturer on Global Health

 Claude Bruderlein is Adjunct Lecturer on Global Health and Senior Researcher at the Harvard Humanitarian Initiative.
 He also holds a secondary appointment at the Harvard Kennedy School of Government, where he teaches strategic planning and humanitarian negotiation.
-In his research, Mr. Bruderlein focuses particularly on the access to, and protection of populations affected by conflict and natural disasters, the development of humanitarian law, the promotion of human security strategies, as well as the role of information technologies in emergency response.
+In his research, Mr. Bruderlein focuses particularly on the conduct of humanitarian negotiation on the frontlines in favor of populations affected by conflict and natural disasters as well as the role of information technologies in emergency response.
+He led the elaboration of the first Field Manual on Frontline Humanitarian Negotiation based on ongoing empirical research on negotiation practices in complex environments.

-Before joining Harvard University, Mr. Bruderlein served as Special Adviser to the UN Secretary General on Humanitarian Affairs, focusing particularly on issues related to the negotiation of humanitarian access and the targeting of sanctions.
+Before joining Harvard University in 1998, Mr. Bruderlein served as Special Adviser to the UN Secretary General on Humanitarian Affairs, focusing particularly on issues related to the negotiation of humanitarian access and the targeting of sanctions.
 He worked on negotiation of access in Afghanistan and North Korea.
 He also served as an independent expert to the UN Security Council on the humanitarian impact of sanctions in Sudan, Burundi, and Sierra Leone.
 He has previously worked with the International Committee of the Red Cross (ICRC) as a field delegate in Iran, Israel and the Occupied Territories, Saudi Arabia, Kuwait, and Yemen.